-These university offices are responsible for the commercialization and transfer of technology from the university to the marketplace.
+Technology transfer offices are the university offices responsible for the commercialization and transfer of technology from the university to the marketplace.

 - The Office of Research Commercialization, NC State University: “The Office of Research Commercialization (ORC) plays a crucial role in this by protecting and promoting University research discoveries and intellectual property, working with and guiding industry partners, and promoting the acceleration of startups.
 We’re driving economic growth by facilitating the commercialization of research discoveries.”